3mona/Tree-Shaped-Similarity-methods/README.md

 5. Detecting contour of binary tree network
 6. Apply invariant moment technique and boundary unfolding approach for outer similarity analysis

-**NOTE:** Bounadry unfolding approach is based on countour detection and calculation of distances from the centroid to each boundary point the input image is the convered binary image.

 CNN Classification Model
 --------------------------------